thearvee/tpn-subnet/federated-container/SPECIFICATION.md

 ### Validator responsibilities

-- [ ] Periodically query mining pools for their full worker list and checking a random sample for uptime
+- [ ] Periodically query mining pools for their full worker list and checking a random sample for uptime, make sure it only queries workers whose last submitted status was up so as to not punish pools for workers that are known to be down
   - [ ] The sample size is determined by [Cochranes formula](https://en.wikipedia.org/wiki/Cochran%27s_theorem)
   - [ ] The up status of a worker is verified by asking a worker to open a challenge/response endpoint on the validator itself
 - [ ] Score mining pools based on their performance metrics
   - [ ] Reward the mean uniqueness score times the amount of workers, where each worker is scored as x% unique based on the network topology
   - [ ] Give a score boost to mining pools that have locked capital in an EVM contract, where:
-    - `score = min( 100, score * ( 1 + boost/100 ) )`
+  - [ ] `score = min( 100, score * ( 1 + boost/100 ) )`
-    - `boost = max( boost ceiling - stake rank, 0 )`
+  - [ ] `boost = max( boost ceiling - stake rank, 0 )`
-    - `stake rank` is a simple ranking of the mining pools according to the amount staked in the contract
+  - [ ] `stake rank` is a simple ranking of the mining pools according to the amount staked in the contract
-    - `boost ceiling` is the maximum amount of boost, probably in the range of 10-20
+  - [ ] `boost ceiling` is the maximum amount of boost, probably in the range of 10-20
 - [ ] Serve consumers with worker config files based on their input parameters

 ```js